sftgunner/edinplus-integration/README.md

 # eDIN+ Component (Platform) for Home Assistant

-Tested on HA 2022.12.6 and eDIN+ firmware SW00120.2.4.1.44
+Tested on HA 2022.12.6-2023.3 and eDIN+ firmware SW00120.2.4.1.44

 The state of this component is: Local Push

 This component currently communicates with the NPU over a combination of HTTP and TCP using port 26 (not currently configurable)

-Inputs currently trigger "edinplus_events" that can be used for automation
+Inputs currently trigger device triggers that can be used for automation

 ## Installation